hnez/SoFi-Report/presentation/src/sofi.md

 Sample aquisition offset
 ========================

+- Whole samples are discarded <br/>
-- By discarding samples the program can only synchronize to an accuracy of one sample
+  ⇒ Synchronization to an accuracy of one sample <br/>
-- Samples at the same position in the buffers may still be offset by upto ±0.5 Samples
+  ⇒ Remaining offsets of up to ±0.5 Samples
-- To compensate these offsets in the time-domain a slow fractional resampler would be needed
+- Compensating these offsets in the time-domain <br/>
+  ⇒ Fractional resampler (slow)
-- A shift in the time domain corresponds to a rotation of the phase in the frequency domain <br />
+- Shift in time domain ⇔ phase rotation in frequency domain <br />
-  ⇒ Offset can be easily compensated in the frequency domain
+  ⇒ Offset can easily be compensated in frequency domain

 ---